MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab01_Create_company.md

 ---
 lab:
   title: 'Lab 1: Create and configure a new company'
   module: 'Learning Path 1: Set up Business Central'
+  description: Now that the company has been created, you will further complete the company configuration, setup and business data.
+  duration: 10 minutes
+  level: 100
+  islab: true
 ---

 Hands-on-Lab 1: Create and configure a new company